Midge Purce: Advocacy

 Purce delivers remarks during a virtual Equal Pay Day event Wednesday, March 24, 2021 at the White House.

 Purce is currently serving a six-year term as a member of the Board of Overseers at Harvard University.
 She was elected in 2020 with the support of Harvard Forward, an alumni climate activism group.
 Purce co-founded and currently serves as a board member for the Black Women's Players Collective (BWPC), a nonprofit with the goal of advancing opportunities for black girls in sport and beyond.
 She was named to the 2023 Forbes 30 under 30 list in the Sports category for her work with the BWPC.

 On March 24, 2021, Purce made an appearance at the White House with USWNT teammate Megan Rapinoe to raise awareness of the importance of equal pay.
 In her remarks to introduce First Lady Jill Biden, Purce said, "You would never expect a flower to bloom without water, but women in sport who have been denied water, sunlight, and soil are somehow expected to blossom.
 Invest in women, then let's talk again when you see the return."

-Personal life
+Media

 Purce is the creator of The Offseason, a reality television starring NWSL players in training before the new season, which premiered in 2024.

+In April 2026, Purce's podcast with Vox Media, Confessions of an Elite Athletes, launched.
+The podcast will release two episodes a month and gives athletes the chance to open up about their real experiences in their sport.